camunda/camunda-docs-manual/content/reference/rest/process-definition/post-restart-process-instance-sync.md

   <tr>
     <td>instructions</td>
     <td>
-        A JSON array of modification instructions.
+        A JSON array of instructions.
 The instructions are executed in the order they are in.
 An instruction may have the following properties:
       <table>
         <tr>
           <td>type</td>